MAML is a Noisy Contrastive Learner in Classification: Introduction

-The widely accepted intuition behind MAML is that the models are \textit{encouraged} to learn a general-purpose representations which are broadly applicable not only to the seen tasks but also to novel tasks~\cite{finn2017model,raghu2019rapid, goldblum2020unraveling}. \cite{raghu2019rapid} confirms this perspective by showing that during fast adaptation, the majority of changes made are in the final linear layers, while the previous convolution layers (as the feature extractor) remain almost static.
-This implies that the models trained with MAML learn a good feature representation and that they only have to change the linear mapping from features to outputs during the fast adaption.
-Similar ideas as to freezing the feature extractor during the inner loop have also been explored in \cite{lee2019meta, bertinetto2019meta, liu2020embarrassingly}.
-On the other hand, this intuition has been held as an assumption in theoretical works such as \cite{du2021few, tripuraneni2020provable, chua2021fine} that use representation theory to provide the risk bounds, yet the validity of the assumption is not provided \cite{bouniot2020towards}.

-While this intuition sounds satisfactory, we take a step further and ask the following fundamental questions to demystify MAML: (1) In what sense does MAML \textit{guide} any model to learn general-purpose representations?
-And how do the inner loop and outer loop in the training mechanism of MAML collaboratively prompt to achieve so?
-(2) What is the role of the support and query data and how they, if any, interact with each other?
-In this paper, we answer these questions and give new insights on the working mechanism of MAML, which turns out to be closely connected to the supervised contrastiveness\footnote{We use the term \textit{supervised contrastiveness} to refer to the setting of using groundtruth label information to differentiate positive samples and negative samples \cite{khosla2020supervised}.
+The widely accepted intuition behind MAML is that the models are \textit{encouraged} to learn general-purpose representations which are broadly applicable not only to the seen tasks but also to novel tasks~\citep{finn2017model,raghu2019rapid, goldblum2020unraveling}. \citet{raghu2019rapid} confirm this perspective by showing that during fast adaptation, the majority of changes being made are in the final linear layers.
+In contrast, the convolution layers (as the feature encoder) remain almost static.
+This implies that the models trained with MAML learn a good feature representation and that they only have to change the linear mapping from features to outputs during the fast adaptation.
+Similar ideas of freezing feature extractors during the inner loop have also been explored~\citep{lee2019meta, bertinetto2019meta, liu2020embarrassingly}, and have been held as an assumption in theoretical works~\citep{du2021few, tripuraneni2020provable, chua2021fine}.
+While this intuition sounds satisfactory, we step further and ask the following fundamental questions: (1) In what sense does MAML \textit{guide} any model to learn general-purpose representations?
+(2) How do the inner and outer loops in the training mechanism of MAML collaboratively prompt to achieve so?
+(3) What is the role of support and query data, and how do they interact with each other?
+In this paper, we answer these questions and give new insights on the working mechanism of MAML, which turns out to be closely connected to supervised contrastive learning (SCL)\footnote{We use the term \textit{supervised contrastiveness} to refer to the setting of using ground truth label information to differentiate positive samples and negative samples \citep{khosla2020supervised}.
 This setting is different from (unsupervised/self-supervised) \textit{contrastive learning}.}.